-Test Suite {foo(7)} has 100% line coverage by 50% branch coverage.
+Test Suite {foo(7)} has 100% line coverage but 50% branch coverage.

-Test Suite {foo(7), foo(0)} has 100% line and 100% branch coverage. '''
+Test Suite {foo(7)} has 100% branch coverage. '''

 Branch vs. Line

 - Branch coverage typically gives us more confidence than line coverage - Typically, 100% branch coverage implies 100% line coverage - However, branch coverage is "more expensive" in the sense that it is harder for a test suite to have high branch coverage than to have high line coverage - Note: quality isn't really "more expensive", you were just fooling yourself before by thinking line coverage was OK.
 Being correct is expensive.